 - Two complete sets of POWTS plans on paper no larger than 11 inches by 17 inches

 - An original signature soil test

 - A properly signed and notarized maintenance agreement

 - Appropriate sanitary permit and maintenance agreement recording fees must be submitted for sanitary permit review and issuance.

-- Before an application for sanitary permit can be issued to the applicant, the applicant must own the property for which they seek the permit.
-You will be considered owner of the property when the permit applicant’s name appears on the recorded warranty deed or land contract.
-Either of these documents will be recorded with the Kenosha County Register of Deeds.
+- Before a sanitary permit application can be issued, the applicant must own the property for which they seek the permit.
+You will be considered the owner of the property when the permit applicant’s name appears on the recorded warranty deed or land contract.
+Either of these documents must be recorded with the Kenosha County Register of Deeds.

 - The State of Wisconsin will review all pressurized POWTS prior to county receipt of plans.
 All pressurized plans will include mound, in-ground pressure, at-grade, all pretreatment systems.
 Holding tank systems with wastewater flows more than 3,000 gallons per day will also require state plan review.
-Typically, all plans for POWTS that will serve one and two family dwellings and their accessory buildings will be reviewed by the Kenosha County Department of Planning and Development, as well as holding tank sites with a proposed wastewater flow of less than 3,000 gallons.
+Typically, all plans for POWTS that will serve one and two-family dwellings and their accessory buildings are reviewed by the Kenosha County Department of Planning and Development, as well as holding tank sites with a proposed wastewater flow of less than 3,000 gallons.